Privacy Policy

 Operation

-Operate, design, provide and manage our website and Services, business and your experience and to produce analytics.
+Operate, design, provide and manage our services, business and your experience and to produce analytics.

 Health care services

-To facilitate the delivery of healthcare services to patients.
-For example, information relating to patients’ medical history, complaints or symptoms may be collected and used by our Services to support Practitioners in clinical operations.
+To facilitate the delivery of healthcare services to you.
+For example, information relating to your medical history, complaints or symptoms may be collected and used by our services to support Practitioners as they provide professional services.

 Improvement